Ditectrev/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a Data Studio dashboard that uses the related BigQuery tables as a source and give the BI team view access to the Data Studio dashboard.
 - [ ] Create a Service Account for the BI team and distribute a new private key to each member of the BI team.
-- [x] Use Cloud Scheduler to schedule a batch Dataflow job to copy the data from BigQuery to the BI team`s internal data warehouse.
+- [x] Use Cloud Scheduler to schedule a batch Dataflow job to copy the data from BigQuery to the BI team's internal data warehouse.
 - [ ] Assign the IAM role of BigQuery User to a Google Group that contains the members of the BI team.

 **[⬆ Back to Top](#table-of-contents)**